a11y-webapp/js-algorithms/dp/singelton/README.md

-<h2>Singelton</h2>
+## Singelton

-<p>Definition: Class has only one instance and provide a global access to it.</p>
+**Definition:** Class has only one instance and provide a global access to it.

-<p>The Singleton Pattern limits the number of instances of a particular object to just one.
-This single instance is called the singleton.</p>
+The Singleton Pattern limits the number of instances of a particular object to just one.
+This single instance is called the singleton.

-<p>Singletons are useful in situations where system-wide actions need to be coordinated from a single central place.
+Singletons are useful in situations where system-wide actions need to be coordinated from a single central place.
 An example is a database connection pool.
 The pool manages the creation, destruction, and lifetime of all database connections for the entire application ensuring that no connections are 'lost'.
-Another posible example might be logging user action.</p>
+Another posible example might be logging user action.

-<p>Singletons reduce the need for global variables which is particularly important in JavaScript because it limits namespace pollution and associated risk of name collisions.</p>
+ Singletons reduce the need for global variables which is particularly important in JavaScript because it limits namespace pollution and associated risk of name collisions.

 ```javascript
 var Singleton = (function () {